Enhancements in OS X El Capitan

 Rich media support Save documents, web links, photos, map locations, PDFs, videos and more to a note with a simple drag and drop.

 Save to Notes via Share menu Many OS X apps now have Notes as an option in the Share menu.
-Just click Share to save links, photos, text and more to a new or existing note straight from an app.
+Just click Share to save links, photos, text and more to a new or existing note right from an app.

 Convenient text styles Format your notes with titles, paragraph headings, and bulleted and numbered lists.